krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ./profiler.sh stop -f <output JFR file name> <pid or application name>
 ```

-For formats different from JFR you need to pass the file name during ```stop```, but for JFR
+For formats different from JFR, you need to pass the file name during ```stop```, but for JFR
 it is needed during ```start```.

 **WARNING**: This way of attaching any profiler to a JVM is vulnerable to
 [JDK-8212155](https://bugs.openjdk.org/browse/JDK-8212155){:target="_blank"}.
 That issue can crash
-your JVM during attach, it has been fixed in JDK 17.
+your JVM during attachment.
+It has been fixed in JDK 17.

-If you are attaching a profiler this way it is recommended to use ```-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints```
+If you are attaching a profiler this way, it is recommended to use ```-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints```
-JVM flags (see [this blog post by Jean-Philippe Bempel](https://jpbempel.github.io/2022/06/22/debug-non-safepoints.html){:target="_blank"} for more information on why these flags are important).
+JVM flags (see [this blog post by Jean-Philippe Bempel](https://jpbempel.github.io/2022/06/22/debug-non-safepoints.html){:target="_blank"} for more information on why these flags are essential).

 ### During JVM startup
 {: #how-to-jvm }